applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> HTML(show_F(seq1, seq2, data))
 ```

+### Step 2: Add values to the cells in the matrix. <link src="fDXYPE"/>

-**Step 2.** Score the cells so if the characters at the corresponding row and column are the same the value is changed from zero to one.
-We can then revew the resulting matrix.
+Next we'll the cells so if the characters at the corresponding row and column are the same the value is changed from zero to one.
+We can then review the resulting matrix.
 For clarity, we'll have ``show_table`` hide the zero values.

 ```python
 >>> for row_number, row_character in enumerate(seq2):